Harbor Freight Retail Stores

 Securing Your Personal Information

 One of Harbor Freight Tools' highest priorities is keeping customers' personal information secure and confidential.
-Below are some of the typical scams that you may encounter as well as suggestions on how to protect yourself against identity theft.
+Below are some of the typical scams that you may encounter as well as suggestions on how to protect yourself against identity theft and fraud.

 Fictitious Job Offer Emails